Fred Ebb: Death and legacy

 Ebb died from a heart attack on September 11, 2004, at St. Luke's-Roosevelt Hospital Center in Manhattan.
 He was 76.

 At the time of his death, Ebb was working on a new musical with Kander, Curtains: A Backstage Murder Mystery Musical Comedy.
 The project had already lost its book writer, Peter Stone, who died in 2003.
 The show's orchestrator, Michael Gibson, also died (in 2005) while the project was underway.
 Coincidentally, the show is about a series of deaths during the production of a Broadway musical.

 Kander continued working on the project with a new librettist Rupert Holmes, writing new lyrics when necessary.
-The musical had its world premiere at the Ahmanson Theater in Los Angeles in July 2006, and ran on Broadway at the Al Hirschfeld Theatre from March 2007 through June 2008.
+The musical had its world premiere at the Ahmanson Theatre in Los Angeles in July 2006, and ran on Broadway at the Al Hirschfeld Theatre from March 2007 through June 2008.

 At its 2007 ceremony, the Drama Desk honored Kander and the late Ebb with a special award for "42 years of excellence in advancing the art of the musical theater."

 In 2010 The Scottsboro Boys, a musical with lyrics by Ebb, music by Kander, and book by David Thompson premiered, first Off-Broadway at the Vineyard Theatre, and then on Broadway at the Lyceum Theatre.

 Ebb and Kander both were inducted into the American Theater Hall of Fame in 1991.

 Ebb is interred in a mausoleum with Edwin “Eddie” Aldridge (1929–1997) and Martin Cohen (1926–1995) on the banks of Sylvan Water at Green-Wood Cemetery, a National Historic Landmark in Brooklyn, New York.
 In addition to the names and dates of each man, the phrase, "Together Forever" is chiseled on the front of the mausoleum.
 On June 14, 2014, Ebb was featured in the first gay-themed tour of Green-Wood Cemetery.

 Fred Ebb Award

 The Fred Ebb Foundation, established in 2005 by instruction of Ebb's will, presents an annual award to an up-and-coming musical theatre writer (or team).
-The award has been presented for 14 consecutive years, and awards a total of $60,000 to the winners each year.
+The award has been presented for 21 consecutive years and, currently, awards a total of $75,000 to the winner(s) each year.